 We consider regularly trading or advising in any way that produces, or is intended to produce, profits to be for a business purpose.
-We also consider any other sources of income and how much time an individual or firm spends on all activities associated with the trading or advising.
+We also consider any other

 (d) Being, or expecting to be, remunerated or compensated

 Receiving, or expecting to receive, any form of compensation for carrying on the activity, including whether the compensation is transaction or value based, indicates a business purpose.
 It does not matter if the individual or firm actually receives compensation or in what form.
 Having the capacity or the ability to carry on the activity to produce profit is also a relevant factor.